What is BPJS?

 A full list of FasKes 1 by area can be obtained by following this: LINK

-Bring your BPJS card, and copies passport/KTP, KK, and any referral letters from FasKes 1 to a higher level care facility if available.
+Bring your BPJS/KIS card, copies passport/KTP, KK, and referral letters from FasKes 1 if they refer you to a specialized care facility.

 There are no exclusions due to preexisting conditions or age, nor are there coverage limits.
 However, the program does not cover:

 - Healthcare obtained at facilities not participating with BPJS

 - Medical issues from drug or alcohol abuse